andres1999iteso/ProyectoFinal/README.md

 ## Description
 *Use between 2 and 4 technical studies as tools to generate trading opportunities, which is equivalent to using technical analysis for criteria 1 and especially 2.*

+The behavior of the USD_MXN is analyzed during the statement of the GDP indicator of the US economy.

 ## Install dependencies

 Install all the dependencies stated in the requirements.txt file, just run the following command in terminal: